-The option here is to set whether the LFOs in the patch are synchronised (reset) when the sequence or pattern is re-wound to the start or a MIDI START real-time message is received.
+LFO SYNC SEQ sets whether the LFOs in the patch are synchronised (reset) when the sequence or pattern is re-wound to the start, play started or a MIDI START real-time message is received.

-When PATCH is active then the current patch setting is used (ON or OFF).
+When FATCH is active then the current patch setting is used (ON or OFF).
 Alternatively, with GLOBAL active then the global setting is always used (overriding the current patch setting).